rqlite/gorqlite/README.md

 rqlite does not support iterative fetching from the DBMS, so your query will put all results into memory immediately.
 If you are working with large datasets on small systems, your experience may be sub-optimal.

-## Using with database/sql
+## Driver for database/sql

 It is recommended that you use the main gorqlite-specific API when possible.
-However, if you need to use gorqlite with database/sql, you can just import `github.com/rqlite/gorqlite/stdlib`.
+However, if you need to use gorqlite with database/sql, you can import `github.com/rqlite/gorqlite/stdlib`.
 For example:

 ```go
 package main